Zbee/aHawk/readme.md

 and that would be easier to add additional item monitors too.

 ##Notifications
+Notifications are issued when an item is available in a check and it wasn't in the last two checks.

 - **Email**
-  - Emails are sent when the item is available in a check
+  - Emails are sent when the item is available
 - **IFTTT**
-  - Triggers [IFTTT Maker](http://ifttt.com/maker) recipes when the item is available in a check
+  - Triggers [IFTTT Maker](http://ifttt.com/maker) recipes when the item is available
 - **API**
   - Gives user token and link to add permitted IP addresses, using the token they can use the API; triggers nothing